alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-14-day-35-how-it-really-feels-at-the-dentist.md

 type: "post"
 ---

 Went to the dentist today for a simple cleanup.
-Regardless, I always freak out, and with today’s daily, I made a composition to express what I keep visualizing at the appointment with all the noises and discomforting touches.
+Regardless, I always freak out, and with today's daily, I made a composition to express what I keep visualizing at the appointment with all the noises and discomforting touches.

 ## Process